mtximai/gitTutorial/README.md

     > git push

 (7) Now your remote repository is updated.
-    You can check in your git hub account (https://github.com/yourUserName)
+    You can check it out in your git hub account (https://github.com/yourUserName)

 That's all.
 <hr/>